PneuReliefApp/frontend/README.md

 This app uses **react-native-ble-plx** for Bluetooth Low Energy (BLE).
 Because BLE is a native module:

-- ❌ **Expo Go does NOT work** — it doesn't support native BLE modules
+- ❌ **Expo Go does NOT work for testing BLE** — it doesn't support native BLE modules
 - ❌ **Simulators/Emulators do NOT work** — they don't have real Bluetooth hardware
 - ✅ **Physical device required** — iPhone or Android phone with Bluetooth